cpuskullu/ttv/README.md

-# o-c
+# ttv
-Tools for studying on O-C
+Tools for TTV analyzing.